Safe Space: WILA + WIF Women’s Initiative

-Women in Film has partnered with WILA to launch an entertainment industry-specific support group for survivors of sexual harassment.
-Together, we’re ensuring women at all levels of the industry are supported.
+Women in Film partnered with WILA to launch an entertainment industry-specific support group for survivors of sexual harassment.
+Together, we ensured women at all levels of the industry were supported.

 Since October 2017, growing attention has been focused on the stories of countless allegations of sexual harassment perpetrated in the entertainment industry.
 In response, Women In Film launched a Sexual Harassment Help Line — an integrated program to refer survivors of harassment to attorneys, designated mental health counselors, and law enforcement professionals.